Semantic SEO: Understanding Its Significance

 Revamping old content is a potent SEO tactic.
 Rather than solely concentrating on creating new material, examine existing content for opportunities to infuse semantic keywords and associated topics.

-This process, referred to as content optimisation, revitalises your older posts.
-It results in richer content that aligns better with contemporary search trends and user intent, potentially saving time and effort.
+This process, called content optimisation, revives your older posts.
+It creates richer content that fits current search trends and user intent.
+It can also save you time and effort.

-For instance, if you previously authored a blog post about “sandwich recipes,” you could enhance it by incorporating related semantic keywords such as “lunch ideas” or “healthy snacks,” along with other sandwich-related terms like “chicken sandwich recipes” or “vegetarian sandwich recipes.”
-These terms are contextually connected to “sandwich” and assist search engines in grasping the broader theme of your content.
+Say you once wrote a post on “sandwich recipes.”
+You could add semantic keywords like “lunch ideas” or “healthy snacks.”
+You could also add terms like “chicken sandwich recipes” or “vegetarian sandwich recipes.”
+These link to “sandwich” and help search engines grasp your broader theme.

 2. Align Content with Search Intent